Motion-driven Visual Tempo Learning for Video-based Action Recognition

 \subsubsection{Feature Source Utilization}

 The prior feature-based methods~\cite{yang2020temporal} utilize the high-level backbone features to construct a multi-layer feature pyramid that has increasing temporal receptive fields from bottom to top.
 The single-layer pyramid feature source has also been explored~\cite{yang2020temporal}, but the effectiveness is limited due to the constraint of the backbone's temporal modeling ability.
-In contrast, we design a novel approach to extract the action visual tempo features of both slow-tempo and fast-tempo, where they are obtained by sampling deep features at different rates.
-This approach can effectively use the single-layer deep features and free from the constraints of the backbone network.
+In contrast, we design a novel approach to extract the action visual tempo features of both the slow-tempo and the fast-tempo, where they are obtained by sampling deep features at different rates.
+This approach can effectively use the single-layer deep features and be free from the constraints of the backbone network.

-Specifically, to learn features of the fast-tempo at each frame, we present an adjacent video frames feature extraction strategy (see Figure \ref{Fig.sub.f}), which can effectively exploit the shortest scale temporal information.
+Specifically, to learn features of the fast-tempo at each frame, we present an adjacent video frames feature extraction strategy (see Fig. \ref{Fig.sub.f}), which can effectively exploit the shortest scale temporal information.
 On the other side, to capture features of the slow-tempo for each moment, we use the longest scale temporal information and accordingly construct the feature extraction strategy as shown in Fig.~\ref{Fig.sub.s}.
-Combining the longest scale with the shortest scale feature sampling strategy, our final multi-scale sampling strategy is formed (see Figure \ref{Fig.sub.fs}).
-Accordingly, for each frame, we have its shortest and longest temporal range information, i.e. the fast-tempo and the slow-tempo.
+Combining the fast-tempo (Fig.~\ref{Fig.sub.f}) with the slow-tempo (Fig.~\ref{Fig.sub.s}) feature sampling strategy, our final multi-scale slow-fast-tempo sampling strategy (Fig. \ref{Fig.sub.fs}) is formed.
+Accordingly, for each frame, we have its shortest and longest temporal range information, \textit{i.e.} the fast-tempo and the slow-tempo.
 Inspired by the way to estimate optical flow~\cite{tu2019survey,t2020Young}, we calculate the pixel-wise visual similarity characteristics of each frame temporally to model the action visual tempo structure.